typelevel/Laika/docs/using-laika/sbt.md

   decision for deciding how to process files.
 If a simple exclusion filter is not sufficient, you can specify a `laikaDocTypeMatcher` as explained in [Settings for Customization Hooks].

+* `laikaExtensions` - `Seq[ExtensionBundle]` - default `Nil`
+  The main extension hook that allows to add one or more `ExtensionBundle` instances for adding directives, parser extensions, rewrite rules or custom renderers.
+See the sections below for examples for custom renderers and rewrite rules.

+* `laikaConfig` - `LaikaConfig`
+  allows to specify additional flags and settings through instances of `LaikaConfig`:
+    * `encoding`: specifies the character encoding (default `UTF-8`)
+    * `strict`: switches off all extensions and only uses features defined in the spec of the markup languages (default `false`)
+    * `rawContent`: allows to include raw content like HTML embedded in text markup (default `false`)
+    * `renderMessageLevel`: the minimum level required for an invalid node to be rendered to the output (default `Warning`)
+    * `logMessageLevel`: the minimum level required for an invalid node to be logged to the console (default `Warning`)
+    * `parallel`: whether parsing and rendering should happen in parallel (default `true`)

 * `laikaIncludeAPI` - `Boolean` - default `false`
   Indicates whether generated scaladoc APIs should be included when running the `laikaSite` task.
   The folder for the API can be set with `target in copyAPI` (default `target/docs/site/api`).